timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-06-12
+# Today is 2019-06-13

 ## Objectives for the day:

-- Fill the boxes from the TBIA intro on StreamHelper.
-- Maybe even create a good background for that intro.
-- Any time left over: Plan Raid intro and Typing practice
+- Some updates and changes to StreamHelper.
+- Use HTTP to check if twitch status is live to see if StreamHelper should automatically close.

 ## Purpose

-- Spice things up on intro, practice 2D art skills
+- Bring more fun to the stream.